antaresproject/docs/docs/modules_development/module_base.md

 #### Installation

- Only available in file system modules can be installed.
+ Only modules available in the file system can be installed.
 Installation means that all Composer requirements will be put and installed.
 Also migration and assets will be published.

  ![AT_COMP&MODS11](../img/docs/antares_concepts/components_and_modules/components_install.png)

 #### Uninstallation

  Installed modules can be uninstalled.
-It is reverse method to the installation process so it will remove migrations and assets but the Composer dependencies will be stay in the system.
+It is reverse method to the installation process so it will remove migrations and assets but the Composer dependencies will be kept in the system.

  ![AT_COMP&MODS11](../img/docs/antares_concepts/components_and_modules/components_uninstall_activate.png)